Robert Ferrar: Death

 Ferrar's desire was to die as a "true bearer of the cross of Christ".
 His martyrdom took place on 30 March 1555 on the market square (now Nott's Square) in Carmarthen.
 He received this secular execution publicly as an example to any who were wishing to conform to his doctrines which were deemed inadequate and brought many accusations upon him.
 On 30 March he was burnt on the south side of the market cross, telling (a spectator) that "if he saw him once stir in the pains of his burning, he might then give no credit to his doctrine; and as he said, so did he maintain his promise, patiently standing without emotion, until one Richard Gravell with a staff struck him down."

 Ferrar's death is the subject of a poem (first published 1957) called "The Martyrdom of Bishop Farrar" (sic) by the poet Ted Hughes.
 "Ted Hughes was related to Ferrar on his mother's side; the stoical gene helped him get through his own years of trial and persecution."
+The rumour turned out to be untrue and was family mythology, this is in part because Ferrar had no children himself.
+The rumour led to the British Library initially linking Hughes to the slave trade, a statement they later retracted.

 There is a memorial to Bishop Robert Farrar (sic) in St Peter's Church, Carmarthen.

 Progeny

-Ferrar's son, Samuel, obtained preferment in the Diocese of St. David's.
+Ferrar's son, Samuel, obtained preferment in the Diocese of St Davids.
 His daughter married Lewis Williams, rector of Narberth, Pembrokeshire.